Red Sox vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Betting Records & Stats

-- The Red Sox have been underdogs in 61 games this season and have come away with the win 32 times (52.5%) in those contests.
+- The Red Sox have come away with 32 wins in the 62 contests they have been listed as the underdogs in this season.

-- Boston has a record of 14-4 in games where oddsmakers have it as underdogs of at least +125 on the moneyline.
+- Boston has a record of 26-27 in games where bookmakers have it as underdogs of at least -105 on the moneyline.

-- The moneyline set for this matchup implies the Red Sox have a 44.4% chance of walking away with the win.
+- Sportsbooks have implied with the moneyline set for this matchup that the Red Sox have a 51.2% chance of pulling out a win.

-- So far this season, Boston and its opponents have hit the over in 61 of its 123 games with a total.
+- Games involving Boston have gone over the total set by sportsbooks in 62 of 124 chances this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!